malikwaris/Webapp-InternetBanking/README.md

-# This repository contains the managemnet systems programmed in C#.
+# This repository contains the web apps programmed in C#.